< Back

 Objectives:

-Extreme brachycephalic breeds are more prone to developing Brachycephalic Obstructive Airway Syndrome (BOAS) and laryngeal alterations, depending on severity.
-BOAS is classified into four degrees based on the syndrome's components, and its clinical presentation is progressive.
+Extreme brachycephalic breeds are more prone to developing brachycephalic obstructive airway syndrome (BOAS) and may show laryngeal alterations depending on the severity of BOAS.
+BOAS is classified into four degrees on the basis of the syndrome's components, and its clinical presentation is progressive.
 Chronic airway obstruction can result in laryngeal collapse (LC), which is classified into three degrees of severity.
-The objective of this study was to analyze the cuneiform process of the arytenoid cartilage in brachycephalic dogs through histopathological evaluation and to correlate the histopathological characteristics with BOAS severity and laryngeal collapse degree.
+This study aimed to analyse the cuneiform process of the arytenoid cartilage in brachycephalic dogs through histopathological evaluation and to correlate the histopathological characteristics with the severity of BOAS and the degree of LC.

 Methods:

-Arytenoid cartilage samples were obtained from 25 brachycephalic dogs affected by laryngeal collapse and subjected to unilateral or bilateral cuneiformectomy between 2021 and 2023.
-Each cartilage sample underwent two histopathological evaluations: morphological (hematoxylin and eosin staining) and metachromatic (toluidine blue staining).
-From these evaluations, a morphological score, a metachromatic score, and a final score were determined.
+Arytenoid cartilage samples were obtained from 25 brachycephalic dogs that showed LC and underwent unilateral or bilateral cuneiformectomy between 2021 and 2023.
+Each cartilage sample underwent two histopathological evaluations: morphological (haematoxylin and eosin staining) and metachromatic (toluidine blue staining).
+On the basis of these evaluations, a morphological score, a metachromatic score, and a final score were determined.

 Results: